difference between pcr and antigen test

 Antigen tests, on the other hand, detect viral proteins instead of viral RNA.
 The sample is taken in the same way as for a PCR test.
 However, instead of amplifying the viral RNA, the test looks for specific viral proteins.
 Antigen tests are cheaper and faster than PCR tests, with results available in as little as 15-30 minutes.
 However, antigen tests are less accurate than PCR tests, with a sensitivity of around 80-90%.
 This means that they are more likely to produce false negative results and miss infections.

-See also difference between a rhombus and a square
+See also difference between non profit and not for profit

 Which Test Should You Get?